GFDRR/geoserver_bridge/README.md

 This plugin is DEPRECATED.
-All active development is done at: https://github.com/boundlessgeo/suite-qgis-plugin Please use this new plugin and repository instead.
+All active developments are done at: https://github.com/boundlessgeo/suite-qgis-plugin Please use this new plugin and repository instead.

 geoserver-qgis